xiaosuhu/NIRSDataProcessing_CoreFunction_TemplatePipeline/README.md

 ## NIRS Data Quality Control
 1. Signal-to-noise-ratio (SNR)
 2. Oxy-deoxy anti (cross) correlation check
-   - Because deoxy is usually slower than oxy, thus a cross correlation with lags might be used
+   - Because deoxy is usually slower than oxy (a few seconds), thus a cross correlation with lags might be used
+   - Oxy response is usually 3-4 times larger in scale than de-oxy response
 3. Cardiac response in the signal (maybe able to use scalp coupling index to check)
 4. Motion artifact check
    - Wavelet